AntonOsika/dotfiles/README.md

 ## Todo
 - Set ZDOTDIR according to what prezto wants
-- Install Vundle
+- Install Vundle script
 - Config fzf (see eleijonmarck)
-- See if I missed any important vim config
+- See if I missed any important vim config (eleoijon etc)
-- Create ctags for entire python installation?
+- Create ctags for entire python installation. put all tags in one place and let vim look there.
+See other dotfiles